rosell-dk/connect-4/README.md

 Another thing that needed changing in order to ease animation was the grid.
 Each cell was its own SVG.
 If discs are to move from cell to cell, they cannot be part of such a solution.
 I had the alternatives of either implementing the discs in another layer or merge the cells in the column.
 I chose the latter.
 In fact, I merged all the cells.
 Doing this prevents future problems if animations needs to cross column borders.

-For the animation algorithm, II found [dynamics.js](http://dynamicsjs.com/), which produces physics-based animations
+For the animation algorithm, I found [dynamics.js](http://dynamicsjs.com/), which produces physics-based animations.
+For some reason it errored when trying to animate SVG properties, but I found a workaround (which was to tell dynamics to animate a reactive property instead, watch it, and then update the SVG attribute)

 *Undo animation*
 With the drop animation in place, it wouldn't take much effort to create a similar effect when the discs are removed.
 I experimented a bit with the algorithms and went with a reversed gravity, which gives the impression that the disc is sucked up, which I found satisfying.